-The Compensation Committee is responsible for the executive compensation program for our executive officers, including our Named Executive Officers, and reports to our Board of Directors on its discussions, decisions and other actions.
-The Compensation Committee has reviewed the corporate goals and objectives relating to the compensation of our Chief Executive Officer, evaluated the performance of our Chief Executive Officer in light of those goals and objectives and recommended to our Board of Directors the compensation of our Chief Executive Officer based on such evaluation.
+The Compensation Committee is responsible for the executive compensation program for our executive officers, including our Named Executive Officers, and reports to the Board on its discussions, decisions and other actions.
+The Compensation Committee has reviewed the corporate goals and objectives relating to the compensation of our President and Chief Executive Officer, evaluated the performance of our President and Chief Executive Officer in light of those goals and objectives and recommended to the Board the compensation of our President and Chief Executive Officer based on such evaluation.
 In addition, the Compensation Committee has reviewed and approved all compensation for our other executive officers, including our other Named Executive Officers.